StefanoBalocco/HonoSignedRequests/README.md

 The server validates the signature using the same token, verifies the timestamp falls within the allowed window, and checks that the sequence number is the expected next value for that session.

 ## Features
 - HMAC-SHA256 request signing with shared secret token
 - Replay attack protection via monotonic sequence numbers
-- Timestamp validation with configurable tolerance
+- Timestamp validation with configurable tolerance, to prevent delayed replay
-- Constant-time signature comparison
+- Constant-time signature comparison, to prevent timing attacks
 - Pluggable session storage architecture
 - Works with Node.js, Cloudflare Workers, Deno, and Bun